sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1
 Click on `Parameter Store` on the menu on the left

-**MAKE SURE WITH THE BELOW ...
-NO WHITESPACE BEFORE OR AFTER ..
-MAKE SURE THE UPPER/LOWER CASE IS CORRECT**

 ## Create Parameter - DBUser (the login for the specific wordpress DB)
 Click `Create Parameter`